ElektraInitiative/libelektra/doc/dev/data-structures.md

 The OPMPHM is not an ordinary hash map.
 The OPMPHM inserts all elements at once, this process is known as build.
-The OPMPHM is designed to return an index when looking up an element with `opmphmLookup ()`.
+The OPMPHM is designed to return an index when looking up an element.
 Those indices must be known when building the OPMPHM.

 The desired return index, also known as the order is set in `OpmphmGraph->edges[i].order`.
 Where `i` is the i-th element.